-Many preferred stocks have a specific maturity date, at which the company can redeem the asset for cash at a predetermined amount.
-As Preferred stocks are a lot like bonds and respond to interest rate changes, they are also exposed to many time-to-maturity implications that come along.
+Many preferred stocks have a specific maturity date at which the company can redeem the asset for cash at a predetermined amount.
+Preferred stocks are like bonds and respond to interest rate changes; they are also exposed to many time-to-maturity implications.
 The treatment of preferred stock investment is different from common stock with a perpetual life in the company unless the stockholder wishes to withdraw from it.

 While investors can receive a fixed dividend on the Preferred shares, it is not a guaranteed return.
-Sometimes, companies who are more focused on growth might plow back the business’s profit instead of paying dividends.
-Also, the share price of Preferred stock would not appreciate the way common stock would.
+Sometimes, companies focused on growth might plow back the business’s profit instead of paying dividends.
+Also, the share price of Preferred stock would not appreciate how common stock would.
 Hence, Preferred stock has a limited upside potential than common stock.

 |Factors||Common Stock||Preferred Stock|